Lin-Kyi/lin-kyi.github.io/talks-media.md

 ---

 ## Invited Talks
-**Ethical AI starts with better consent foundations: Insights from the GDPR**
+**Ethical AI Starts with Better Consent Foundations: Insights from the GDPR**
 _University of Toronto, Faculty of Information (Hosts: Vera Khovanskaya and Eric Baumer),_ July 2026

 **Reimagining Online Consent: Towards Building and Governing Ethical Technologies from Within**